Two hours later, the soldiers were ordered to line up.

 Zobid stepped forward once more, his tone firm.

-> "From this day on, the Jogan warriors are your peers.
-You will train together—and fight together."
+"From this day on, the Jogan warriors are your peers.
+You will train together — and fight together."

 A tall youth with crimson hair stepped out.
-His eyes burned with flame.

-> "My name is Rairon!
+"My name is Rairon!

 We were born of fire!

-Strength is life—weakness is death!"
+Strength is life — weakness is death!"

-The words struck the ranks like thunder.
+His words struck the ranks like thunder.

 Most nodded in fierce agreement.